Set up solar panels

 Step 4 Step 4: Install the inverter

-Step 6 Join solar panel to battery
+Step 6 Attach solar panels and the battery

 Step 7: Setup is for the inverter/battery